alykhan10/UBC-Teaching-Assistanship-APSC-160/README.md

 ## Inquiries

+This guide likely has some errors that we happened to not catch.

 If you find any mistakes/problems/suggestions in `C Programming` or issues with the repository, email dchun924@student.ubc.ca

 If you find any mistakes/problems/suggestions in `Arduino Programming`, email alykhan5@student.ubc.ca